dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 run_every_second(wafer_scenario)
 ```

-While the `machines` list still scales linearly with the size of the manufacturing flow, this is a marked improvement over our previous solution.
+While the `machines` list still scales linearly with the size of the manufacturing flow, this is still a marked improvement over our previous solution.
 In matter of fact this approach might be good enough for this scenario, as long as the load-testing requirements don't change!

 ## A change of requirements

-TODO
+Well I just had to jinx it, didn't I?
+Let's see what the new requirements are:

+> - On SimpleFlow\Step2, there is a 3% chance of the machine aborting the processing on a wafer (by calling `wafer.abort()`, which undoes the `wafer.track_in()` operation), due to a lack of consumables.
+>
+> - SimpleFlow\Step4 is actually a quality control step that only 10% of randomly selected wafers have to perform.
+The other 90% can skip SimpleFlow\Step4 by calling `wafer.skip_flowpath()`.
+>
+> - In SimpleFlow\Step9, during processing, a defect tends to be found in 0.7% of the wafers (`wafer.report_defect()` is used to report the defect).
+>   - If a defect is reported in SimpleFlow\Step9, when the wafer is tracked out, the MES will automatically set its flowpath back to `"SimpleFlow\Step9"` and the system state back to `Queued`

 <!-- structure:
 - State machines as a way to encapsulate the state of a given user